Grand Staircase National Monument

 Great Hikes

 Just 10 miles outside of Kanab is scenic Johnson Canyon.
-After 16 miles of pavement, the road turns to dirt and the Skutumpah Road will take you into magical places like Lick Wash and Willis Creek slot canyons.
+After 16 miles of pavement, Skutumpah Road turns to dirt and leads to Lick Wash, Willis Creek slot canyons, and many other magical landmarks.

 Outfitter and Guide Contact list